home-assistant/developers.home-assistant/docs/frontend/extending/adding-more-info-dialogs.md

 title: "Adding more info dialogs"
 ---

 Whenever the user taps or clicks on one of the cards, a more info dialog will show.
 The header of this dialog will be the state card, followed by the history of this entity for the last 24 hours.
-Below this the more info component is rendered for that entity.
+Below this, the more info component is rendered for that entity.
 The more info component can show more information or allow more ways of control.

 <img
   src='/img/en/frontend/frontend-more-info-light.png'